AirQualityGermany/AirQuality-project-2018_2019-F.I.R-and-Geotab-GmbH/README.md

 - cable ties
 - magnets (e.g. from old HDD's)
 - shrinking tube
+- USB car adapter and cable (long) for in-vehicle 12V power supply
+- USB power bank and cable (short) for any mobile utilization
 - ....

 # Collection of real time data using *airq_logger.py*